thejohnsullivan/McLeian/_posts/2016-06-10-three-years.md

 ***
 <center>I had to believe it made sense to feel sadness and to be depressed.
 It was okay to cry and beg for more because joy has been promised to me.
 And I can be happy if I let myself be happy.</center>
 ***
 <center>I had to believe that loving God is more than simply recognizing Him.
-It also requires surrender.
-Love for Him also calls for loving and encouraging others.</center>
+It requires surrender.</center>
 ***
 <center>I had to believe it was better to trust and to be vulnerable with the people in my life.
-To be open about the things I struggle with because these people I confide in will guide me in the righteous direction.</center>
+To be open about the things I struggle with because these people, I confide in, will guide me back on the righteous path.</center>
 ***
 <center>I had to believe that three years ago was the best day of my life.</center>
 ***